srivastavaharsh9888/moviesearch/backend/engine/README.md

-The project is made using python3.
+The project is made using <strong>python3</strong>.

-Follow this tutorial to set up PostgreSQL on your system for django-: https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04
+Follow this tutorial to set up PostgreSQL on your system for django-:<br>
+https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04

-And make sure you have the following libraries-: django-rest-framework django-cors-headers
+And make sure you have the following libraries-:<br>
+django-rest-framework<br>
+django-cors-headers